 How do I begin my M.H.A. degree at DMU?

-Yes!
-Individuals interested in enrolling in select professional development courses may review the requirements and courses online.
-Registration and completion of a professional development course does not guarantee admission to a degree program.
-We encourage you to contact the admission office directly for more information about this opportunity.
+Individuals interested in enrolling in select professional development courses are encouraged to apply throughout the year.
+Applications are “approved” on a rolling basis for the applicant to begin taking courses right away in the next term.
+Registration and/or completion of a professional development course does not guarantee admission to a degree program at DMU.
+We encourage you to contact Admissions for more information.

 How will earning the M.H.A. degree benefit my career?

-An M.H.A. degree is a focused business degree for individuals who work or wish to work in the health care industry.
-DMU’s M.H.A. program focuses on the intricacies of the health care industry and prepares students to lead their organizations to meet and exceed the needs of their communities.
-The program’s real‐world curriculum and interaction among students and faculty equip individuals to become leaders in health care organizations and government.
+DMU’s M.H.A. program prepares students to lead their organizations and to meet the needs of their communities.
+The program’s real‐world curriculum and interaction among students and faculty equip individuals to become leaders in all industries.
 Financial pressures, policies and regulation, system complexities and the enduring need for effective, accessible health care all add up to great demand and opportunity for these leaders.

-If your career goals include leadership or management within the health care system, the M.H.A. is a great option.
-If you currently employed or planning a career in the health care industry (hospital, health system, clinic, long-term care facility, insurance company, etc.) the M.H.A. is the right choice for your career.
+If your career goals include leadership or management, DMU’s M.H.A. degree may be a great option for you to advance your career.
+For those currently employed or planning a career in the health care industry (hospital, health system, clinic, long-term care facility, insurance company, etc.) the M.H.A. is the right choice for your career.

 Is it required that I have experience working in health care prior to applying?

 No. Students enroll in the MHA program from a variety of backgrounds.
-Experience in a health care setting will be reviewed within the application process, but is not a requirement for admission.
+All professional experience will be reviewed within the application process, but is not required that students come from a background in health care.
 We value students from varied backgrounds coming together to expand their knowledge.

 Is the M.H.A. degree available entirely online?